-In 2013-2014, the DCCAE conducted a national broadband mapping exercise to identify areas where government intervention remains necessary to ensure the roll-out of the NGA in line with a NBP and to assess where further state-funded broadband schemes were required.
+Previously, the DCCAE conducted a national broadband mapping exercise to identify areas where government intervention remains necessary to ensure the roll-out of the NGA in line with an NBP and to assess where further state-funded broadband schemes were required.
 Following a stakeholder consultation, the government approved an allocation of €275 million for a new NBP that will provide the initial stimulus required to deliver high-speed broadband to every city, town, village and individual premises in Ireland.
-On 4 April 2017 the Department announced the publication of an updated High Speed Broadband Map which includes over 500,000 premises that will have access to commercial high speed broadband by the end of 2020.
+On 4 April 2017, the DCCAE announced the publication of an updated High Speed Broadband Map, which includes over 500,000 premises that will have access to commercial high-speed broadband by the end of 2020.
 There were a number of delays in the design and procurement phases of the NBP owing to negotiations with another commercial provider (eir) seeking to provide high speed broadband to some of the areas originally designated under the NBP.
-The Minister for Communications has indicated that this will push out the delivery of the NBP to 2019.
-Currently there is only one bidder left for the NBP project, although it has not yet been formally selected as the preferred or final bidder.
+Most recently, one bidder, National Broadband Ireland was selected as the preferred bidder to deliver the NBP project.